Mortgage calculator

 Description

-INTRODUCTION - Boyles Court Farm is a well-positioned equestrian property complemented by a collection of traditional stables and storage buildings just outside the M25 within easy driving of Brentwood and North East London.
+Boyles Court Farm is a well-positioned equestrian property complemented by a collection of traditional stables and storage buildings just outside the M25 within easy driving of Brentwood and North East London.
 Brentwood has a varied array of shops, sports facilities and schools.
 The suburb of Warley on the southern edge of Brentwood is well situated for transport links and within close proximity to Thorndon Country Park.
-Boyles Court Farm sits well positioned up a private track giving it a rural feel with good views of the immediate countryside.
-The stables and yard are currently let as a DIY livery utilising 25 of the 39 stables currently.
-There are three residential properties at Boyles Court Farm, the Farmhouse, the Annex (no formal permission) and Stable Cottage, all are currently occupied by family members.

-EQUESTRIAN FACILITIES - The equestrian facilities at Boyles Court Farm are extensive and include: Grade II listed Storage Barn - Built in approx. 1774, timber framed, part weatherboarded under a peg tiled roof with two symmetrical waggon porches and a late 19th century bell cubola and clock turret with lead done.
+• Grade II Listed Storage Barn – Built in approx. 1774, timber framed, part weatherboarded under a peg tiled roof with two symmetrical waggon porches and a late 19th century bell cupola and clock turret with lead dome.
 The building is located within the main yard and is split part into storage for the livery business and part an office and storage for the family.
-Grade II Stable Building – Built in the late 19th century of red brick with a

-timber frame under a tiled roof.
+• Grade II Stable Building – Built in the late 19th century of red brick with a timber frame under a tiled roof.
 Including two U-shaped courts, on a single storey with a canopy all round on Tuscan columns with trellised ends.
 The court wings have Dutch gables.
 The stables are part let as part of the livery business and includes 16 single stables, 2 double stables, 2 storage rooms, kitchen, toilet and a tack room.

-Modern Stable Building – Built in the 1960's of brick with a steel frame, fibre cement walls and roofing.
+• Modern Stable Building – Built in the 1960's of brick with a steel frame, fibre cement walls and roofing.
 The building has 17 internal stables.
-There is

-also a 40 x 20 outdoor ménage in the vicinity of the stable building which has recently been re-surfaced in rubber.
+There is also a 40 x 20 outdoor ménage in the vicinity of the stable building which has recently been re-surfaced in rubber.

-RESIDENTIAL - Boyles Court Farmhouse is a modern detached
+Boyles Court Farmhouse

-property of brick construction under a concrete tiled roof.
+Boyles Court Farmhouse is a modern detached property of brick construction under a concrete tiled roof.
 The property lies within the old walled garden of the original Boyles Court with views west over the paddock land offering a tranquil setting.
 It incorporates two reception rooms, a downstairs bathroom and three bedrooms.
-An extensive garden lies to the north and west f the farmhouse that is predominantly laid to awn and features a koi carp pond, original to the ain Boyles Court.
-The Annex is a four bedroom bungalow located within the walled garden close to Boyles Court Farmhouse.
-The bungalow is of timber construction under corrugated roof sheets lad in timber weatherboarding.
-The property hares a metered water supply with Boyles Court

-The Annex is spacious with 2 reception rooms and a family bathroom and good views west over he land.
-The property is currently occupied by a family member and will be vacant at the time of ale.
-There is no formal planning permission for the
+The Annex is spacious with 2 reception rooms and a family bathroom and good views west over the land.
+The property is currently occupied by a family member and will be vacant at the time of sale.
+There is no formal planning permission for the annex but council tax has been paid for 20 years.

-annex but council tax has been paid for 20 years.
-Stable cottage is an attractive cottage within he courtyard grounds of the stable yard with views of the attractive listed barn opposite.
-A three bedroom cottage with one bathroom and two reception rooms Stable Cottage has been modernised and is currently occupied by a family ember. built on a timber frame with brick, part rendered under a peg tile roof, the property was once part f the old stable yard and the conversion is in keeping with the condition and style of the rest f the yard.
+Built on a timber frame with brick, part rendered under a peg tile roof, the property was once part of the old stable yard and the conversion is in keeping with the condition and style of the rest of the yard.
 Stable Cottage shares a water supply with the main yard and a private septic tank.

 Acreage: 88.42 Acres